REQUIRED MATERIALS

 Next, sew the zipper onto the leather strip.

-Finally, sand the edges of the purse and then apply edge stain.
-Apply 2 or 3 coats if necessary.
+Finally, sand the edges of the coin purse then apply edge paint.
+Apply 2 or 3 coats if needed.

 You are now ready to sew the cat backpack!